-As mentioned in our Taxing Matters: August 2019 article, new GST rules for low-value imported goods have come into effect from 1st December 2019.
+GST rules for low-value imported goods came into effect on 1st December 2019.

 From 1st December 2019 onwards, overseas suppliers of goods are required to charge GST on their supplies to New Zealand customers.